arangamani/blog/_posts/2013-07-28-customizing-irb-and-pry-sessions.md

 <link href="/blog/assets/css/syntax.css" rel="stylesheet" type="text/css"/>

-# Customizing IRB and Pry sessions to meet your needs and confort

 ## The .irbrc file
 The `.irbrc` file is usually placed in your home directory (`~/.irbc`).
 This file is just a regular ruby file and you an write any arbitrary ruby code that you want to be executed before the IRB session is loaded.

 ## The .pryrc file
 The `.pryrc` file is very similar to the `.irbrc` file and is placed in your home directory (`~/.pryrc`).

-## Customize the loading of gems
+## Customizing the session
 If you use a particular gem every time you are in an IRB or a Pry session, you can simply include that in your `.irbrc` or `.pryrc` file.
 An example for this would be the pretty print (pp) library.
 Just add the require statement in the rc file that will load this library.

 {% highlight ruby %}
-require 'pp'
+require "pp"
 {% endhighlight %}

+_Note:_ The following customizations are IRB specific and Pry has most of them in-built.

+If you use IRB instead of Pry, you will have to install some additional gems to get the coloring enabled in the output.
+Pry has this in-built so you do not have to do any additional work.
+To enable coloring in IRB, the `wirble` gem should be installed.
+The following simple configuration will enable coloring using the `wirble` gem.

+{% highlight ruby %}
+require "wirble"

+# Initialize Wirble
+Wirble.init

+# Enable colored output
+WIrble.colorize
+{% endhighlight %}

+Tab completion in IRB can be enabled by
+{% highlight ruby %}
+require "irb/completion"
+{% endhighlight %}

+Automatic indentation can be set by
+{% highlight ruby %}
+IRB.conf[:AUTO_INDENT] = true
+{% endhighlight %}

+If you would like to save the history between IRB sessions, it can be achieved by
+{% highlight ruby %}
+require "irb/ext/save-hostory"
+# Number of lines/commands to save
+IRB.conf[:SAVE_HISTORY] = 100
+# The location to save the history file
+IRB.conf[:HISTORY_FILE] = "#{ENV['HOME']}/.irb-save-history"
+{% endhighlight %}

+## Per-project customization

-## Automatically load the environment for your project based on your current
+The `.[irb|pry]rc` file can be customized to automatically load the environment for your project based on your current working directory.
-working directory

 Whenever I work with Ruby projects, I keep a separate window open for my pry session.
 I do not want to load and initialize the project every time I enter te session.
 I usually have the credentials saved separately in a YAML file.
 So in